Cristy94/eleven-vr-scoreboard/README.md

 ## Changelog

 ```
+31 December 2023
+* Added the option to show flags for each player.
+* Design improvements.

 11 October 2021
 * Add checkbox option to flip player rows (thanks to @jerryfromearth [SolidSlime] for the suggestion)
 * Refactor the code a bit to remove duplication of player rows